-A partnership is an organization with more than one person jointly running a business.
-Partnership is a very popular form of business structure for many professionals, solicitors, barristers, legal advisers, consultants, accountants, architects and engineers in the UK.
+A partnership tax is a tax on a partnership.
+Partnership is an organization with more than one person jointly running a business.
+Partnership is a very popular form of business structure for many professionals, solicitors, barristers, legal advisers, consultants, accountants, architects and engineers in the United Kingdom.

-Each partner is taxed individually just like as if he/she is a sole trader.
-In other words partners are taxed as if they were running their own self employed business.
+Ordinarily, each partner is taxed individually in a partnership.
+Just like as if each partner is a sole trader.
+In other words, partners are taxed as if they were running their own self employed business.
 Under the partnership tax rules, each partner is responsible for his or her own tax bill.
-Partners must include share of partnership profits or losses in their self assessment tax calculations and tax returns.
+Partners must include share of partnership profits or losses in their self assessment tax calculation and tax return.

 In addition to income taxes, partners must also pay class 2 and class 4 national insurance contributions to HM Revenue and Customs.